INDUSTRY SPONSORED CHALLENGES

-You or your designated senior mentor will be available during the duration of the immersion
+Your designated senior mentor or you will be available during the duration of the immersion.

-Have a weekly update meeting (max 1 hr) to check on the progress and guide/coach the participant
+Commit to a weekly update meeting (max 1 hr) to check on the progress and guide/coach the participant.

 Give a final grade for the deliverables (both quality & effort)

 Any logistical support required for a better experience

 ❏ IPL recommends the project sponsor not to share any project with sensitive IP information.

 ❏ The project sponsor may require the EMBA participant to sign any NDA specific to IP confidentiality as per the company norms.

 Though minimum duration targeted is 100 days, the actual duration of the project can go up to 120 days.
 Currently working professional in EMBA is expected to spend on an average of 10-12 hours/week while a non-working professional in EMBA can spend fulltime working on the sponsored project sponsor.